Where Is This Field Used? The Whereused Button in Salesforce

 Without a complete picture of WhereUsed analytics, you are flying blind as you make changes to your Org.
 As Salesforce becomes a more strategic and has a broader scope across your company, the stakes are higher to innovate without disrupting business continuity.

-Winter ’20 delivered a WhereUsed button on custom fields in Setup (beta in Sandboxes).
-Click it, and it will open a new panel with a list of the core metadata types where a field is used.
+Click the WhereUsed button, and it will open a new panel with a list of the core metadata types where a field is used.

 Know that old trick of trying to delete a field to reveal its usage?
 The same is at play here, as the logic behind this is being exposed as the Dependency API.
 Plus, they have added reports which were a big ask by Admins.